thermojam/thermojam/README.md

 <div align='center'>

-## Hello 🙋‍♂️ I am a front-end developer with experience in creating clear and effective applications.
+## Hello 🙋‍♂️ I am engaged in the creation of clear and effective App.

 </div>